goschtl/zope/lovely.remotetask/trunk/src/lovely/remotetask/README.txt

   >>> service.isProcessing()
   True

+The verification for the jobs in the root-level service is done in another footnote [#2]_

 Finally stop processing and kill the thread.
 We'll call service.process() manually as we don't have the right environment in the tests.

   >>> service.stopProcessing()